neobundy/pippaGPT/README.md

 ## TTS/STT Engines - ElevenLabs

-If you have an ElevenLabs API key, you can use their TTS/STT engines with Pippa.
+If you have an ElevenLabs API key, you can use their TTS(Text-to-Speech) engine with Pippa.

+STT(Speech-to-Text) is handled by OpenAI's Whisper-1 model.

 Follow these steps:

 1. Run the `tts.py` script to get the available voice names and IDs from your ElevenLabs account: